 The Princeton offense was developed by Pete Carril at Princeton some years ago.
-For more general information, and a more simplified discussion of the Princeton offense, click here.
+See this for more general information, and a more simplified discussion of the Princeton offense.
 This article reviews Coach Carril's excellent 2-DVD set on his Princeton offense, and presents his offensive concepts.

 Coach Pete Carril